Saint Matthew's Episcopal Day School: Founding as a Military School

 Hawaiian princes David Kawānanakoa, Edward Abnel Keliʻiahonui and Jonah Kūhiō Kalaniana'ole in their cadet uniforms.

 The day school was founded in 1865 and was previously a military boarding school for boys known as Saint Matthew's Hall or Saint Matthew's School, established as an "English and Classical School for Boys".
 Military discipline was rigorously maintained - students were required to wear military style uniforms, marched between locations at the school and were awakened by bugle.
 Starting in 1872, military instructors of military academies were required to be commissioned Majors in the National Guard, ensuring that military schools maintained adequate discipline.
 In the early years of the military school, students, called cadets, were equipped with rifles and a cannon (a Parrott field gun) and conducted military field training.
 Approximately 3,000 young men graduated from Saint Matthew's Hall before its closure.
 The military school was prestigious, and graduation guaranteed acceptance to the University of California at Berkeley and Stanford.
 It was so successful that several similar military-style schools opened in the surrounding area.
-In the early 1890s, Reverend Brewer decided that the military school required more room and moved to Hillsborough, where it remained until it closure in 1915.
+In the early 1890s, Brewer decided that the military school required more room and moved to Hillsborough, where it remained until it closure in 1915.

 David Kawānanakoa, a nephew of Hawaiian King David Kalākaua, attended the academy from 1884 to 1887.
 While studying there Kawānanakoa, and his younger brothers, Edward Abnel Keliʻiahonui and Jonah Kūhiō Kalanianaʻole, are credited with introducing surfing to the United States.

 St. Margaret's School for Girls

-After the military school moved to Hillsborough, Reverend George Wallace reopened the buildings at the day school's current location on Baldwin Avenue as St. Margaret's School for girls, which continued operation until 1892.
+After the military school moved to Hillsborough, the Reverend George Wallace reopened the buildings at the day school's current location on Baldwin Avenue as St. Margaret's School for girls, which continued operation until 1892.